pupil-labs/pupil-docs/neon/hardware/module-technical-overview/index.md

 - **IR LEDs**: One infrared LED is located on each arm of the module.
 The LEDs illuminate the eyes of the wearer to improve image quality in dark environments.

 - **Scene Camera**: A front-facing scene camera is located at the center of the module capturing [scene video](/data-collection/data-streams/#scene-video).
 A **microphone** is integrated into the module to capture [audio](/data-collection/data-streams/#audio).
-Capturing audio is optional and settable in the Neon Companion App settings.
+Capturing audio is optional and settable in the Neon Companion app settings.

 - **IMU**: A 9-degrees-of-freedom IMU is integrated into the module.
 It captures the [inertia](/data-collection/data-streams/#movement-imu-data) of the glasses, including translational acceleration, rotational speed, magnetic orientation, pitch, yaw, and roll.